1expel/maze_navigator/README.md

 ## Solution

 - written in python
-- implements a heuristic search algorith using manhattan distance to the finish to select path
+- implements a heuristic search algorithm using manhattan distance to the finish to select path
 - implemented using a priority queue, visited, and node data structures
 - after visited a node, the node because closed or visited
 - nodes are only re-opened if a shoter path is found to that node / state